validator/validator/README.md

     reported (so that warnings and info messages are not reported).

     default: [unset; all message reported, including warnings & info messages]

+#### --Werrors

+    Makes the checker exit non-zero if any warnings are encountered (even if there are no errors).

+    default: [unset; checker exits zero if only warnings are encountered]

 #### --exit-zero-always